 - Click Analyze to check for any errors or issues.
 You must resolve all errors.
 If any issues are discovered, they appear on the Messages tab.
 Right-click each message to get more information, read the help for the error or warning, and access suggested fixes.

 - Once validated, click Publish to share your web layer using the default configuration.

-Note:If you selected a server other than the hosting server, the option to configure the elevation layer to Cache locally will not be available.
-To cache locally, select the hosting server.
+Note:If you chose a server other than the hosting server, the option to configure the elevation layer to Cache locally will not be available.
+To cache locally, choose the hosting server.
 If you specify a server folder when caching locally, your selection will be overridden and the service will be published to the hosted folder.

 Configure a web elevation layer

-You can configure your web elevation layer to use a specific tiling scheme, and determine where it is cached and what LERC compression is used.
+You can configure your web elevation layer to use a specific tiling scheme, and determine where it's cached and what Limited Error Raster Compression (LERC) is used.
 When selecting the tiling scheme, keep in mind that web scenes require all cached layers including your basemap and elevation layers to use the same tiling scheme.
 If you plan to use this web elevation layer with an existing basemap or elevation layer, use the same tiling scheme for all.
 For more information on web scene tiling scheme requirements, see Basemap and elevation layers.